apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Taylor Swift's jean shorts she wore to Travis Kelce's game selling out amid dating rumors**
+**DJ Moore, Justin Fields lead Chicago Bears to 40-20 win over Washington Commanders**

-You can read more about it [here](https://www.foxbusiness.com/lifestyle/taylor-swifts-jean-shorts-wore-travis-kelces-game-selling-out-amid-dating-rumors).
+You can read more about it [here](https://www.chicagobears.com/news/bears-defeat-commanders-40-20-at-fedexfield-dj-moore-justin-fields).

 ## Requirements
 - Python 3.8